How Sara Nichols Turns Complex Challenges into Collaborative Solutions

 Turning Plans into Action

 Ask Sara what projects make her most proud, and she doesn't immediately point to a report, a presentation, or a completed deliverable.
+Instead, she talks about implementation.

 One example is the University at Buffalo's Zero Waste Plan, where recommendations developed through the planning process are now being put into practice.